Bachelor of Pharmacy: Bachelor of Pharmacy (Rural)

 In 2003, The University of Sydney began offering a four-year Bachelor of Pharmacy (Rural) (abbreviated BPharm (Rural)) program at its Orange campus.
 It was designed to address the continuing shortage of pharmacists in rural areas and placed greater emphasis on rural aspects of pharmacy practice.
-Since most of the units-of-study were common to both the BPharm and BPharm (Rural), many of the lectures were delivered by academics at the main campus in Sydney with a live video broadcast to students at Orange.
+Since most of the units of study were common to both the BPharm and BPharm (Rural), many of the lectures were delivered by academics at the main campus in Sydney with a live video broadcast to students at Orange.

 The program was not offered in 2005, following the transfer of Orange campus to Charles Sturt University.
 Following a review, a new BPharm (Rural) program was offered from 2006 onwards at the university's main campus (Camperdown/Darlington campus).

-Although the rural program has not continued, there remains a focus on rural workforce within the degree to promote pharmacy student interest in pursuing a rural career.
+Although the rural program has not continued, there remains a focus on a rural workforce within the degree to promote pharmacy a student interest in pursuing a rural career.
 Rural placements are encouraged in almost all undergraduate programs.

 Universities

-Australian universities offering Bachelor or Master of Pharmacy programs (circa June 2010):
+Australian universities offering Bachelor or Master of Pharmacy program (circa June 2010):